fullstack-development/blockchain-wiki-en/concepts/meta-transactions/readme-en.md

 The ERC-2771 standard defines the necessary minimum interface for interaction between the `Recipient` and `Forwarder` contracts.
 The trusted `Forwarder` contract calls the `Recipient` contract and **must** append the transaction signer's address (20 bytes of data) to the end of `msg.data`.

-The standard is described in sufficient detail and clarity [here](https://eips.ethereum.org/EIPS/eip-2771).
+The detailed and clear explanation of the standard can be found [here](https://eips.ethereum.org/EIPS/eip-2771).

 Important!
 The standard does not regulate the `Forwarder` contract, except for the mechanism of passing the transaction signer's address to the `Recipient` contract.